What is Vedic Science, Really?

 - Newton’s first law states that a material object continues to move automatically unless hindered by a force.
 The first law of nature in Vedic philosophy is time by which the universe moves unhindered creating a succession of events regardless of which material object or observer participates in these events.

 - Newton’s second law states that the state changes in an object are governed by material forces.
 The second law of nature in Vedic philosophy is guna and the force in question is prāna which is used to move the soul (particle) forward.
-Unlike Newton’s forces, the force called prāna can be controlled by the desires (these desires are material intentions, which can be controlled by free will).
+Unlike Newton’s forces, the force called prāna can be controlled by desires (these desires are material intentions, which can be controlled by free will).

 - Newton’s third law states that every action has an equal and opposite reaction, but the action and reaction act on different objects.
 The third law of nature in Vedic philosophy speaks about action-and-reaction, although based on the meaning and morality and the reaction is the consequence of an actor’s actions.

-While modern science and Vedic science are chalk and cheese, the above comparison can help us see why Vedic descriptions have analogous laws, although these laws are based on the acceptance of soul and God, rather than their rejection in classical physics.
+While modern and Vedic sciences are chalk and cheese, the above comparison can help us see why Vedic descriptions have analogous laws, although these laws are based on the acceptance of soul and God, rather than their rejection in classical physics.
 The study of these laws constitutes the sum and substance of “Vedic science”.